MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 1. Select the **Install** action for DocuSign.
     :::image type="content" source="Media/docusign/install-docusign.png" alt-text="The Set up workspace in Power Pages design studio with the External Apps menu option selected and the install button for DocuSign emphasized.":::

 The install action may take a few moments.
 The action will change to configure once the action is complete.
-This installs a solution, which contains tables, flows, a Dataverse plugin, and the PCF control to render signed documents.
+This installs a solution, which contains tables, flows, a Dataverse plug-ins, and code components to render signed documents.

 ## Step 2: Configure DocuSign